16 Different Types of Hand Tools and Their Uses [2024]

 As the name would suggest, offer a combination of features.
 At the tips of the jaws, finer parallel serrations can be used to grip cable sheaths and wire.
 Moving towards the handle the jaws no longer meet and feature oval shaped serrated edges which can clamp onto larger diameter cables, fasteners, and bolt heads.
 As the greatest leverage is generated near the handle this is where the cutting zone is situated.

-Long Round Nose Pliers
+What are Long Round Nose Pliers?

 Offer nearly all the features of a combination plier but with a rounded and long narrow tip for getting into tight spaces.

-Diagonal Side Cutters
+What are Diagonal Side Cutters?

 Feature a cutting zone along the full length of the jaws which is diagonally ground to allow cables, wires and small fixings to be cut flush with the surface.